SciCompMod/GMGPolar/README.md

 ## Configuring the Solver

 After cloning the repository, you'll need to configure the solver for your system.
-Edit the ``CMakeLists.txt`` and ``tests/CMakeLists.txt`` files to reflect your system's configuration (e.g., paths to libraries, file names, etc.).
+Edit the ``CMakeLists.txt`` file to reflect your system's configuration (e.g., paths to libraries, file names, etc.).

 ## Installing MUMPS using Spack